History of Uganda (1963–1971)

 The history of Uganda from 1963 through 1971 comprises the history of Uganda from Ugandan independence from the United Kingdom to the rise of the dictator Idi Amin.

-The Ugandan state was officially named the Sovereign State of Uganda between 1963 and 1967, before becoming the Republic of Uganda upon the enactment of the 1967 constitution which ended the previous system of a republican elective monarchy wherein the President was elected by parliament from among the 5 subnational monarchs.
+The Ugandan state was officially named the Sovereign State of Uganda between 1963 and 1967, before becoming the Republic of Uganda upon the enactment of the 1967 constitution which ended the previous system of a elective monarchy wherein the President was elected by parliament from among the 5 subnational monarchs.

 Early independent Uganda during this period was dominated by the regime of Milton Obote, Uganda's first Prime Minister and subsequently President, who after being deposed by Amin returned to power in the 1980s.

 Move to independence

 Uganda's approach to independence was unlike that of most other colonial territories where political parties had been organized to force self-rule or independence from a reluctant colonial government.
 In Uganda there had been some demands for greater autonomy, but these were mostly expressed by local nationalisms surrounding the five constituent kingdoms of the colony.
 One exception was the long-lived Uganda National Congress, based on the Congress Party of India.

 Uganda was greatly divided along national, religious, and ethnic lines.
 The national divisions were the most apparent.
 The country was dominated by Buganda, much to the annoyance of the other four kingdoms.
 The kingdom of Bunyoro felt especially aggrieved having been deprived of its "lost counties" when Uganda became a British protectorate.

 Deep religious divisions had developed.
 The British-linked and British-supported elite had largely converted to Protestantism.
 The majority of the population were Catholic and they were excluded from power by the Protestants.
 Uganda also had a significant Muslim population that were excluded from power as well.
 Ethnic divisions were just as important.
 Under the British, Uganda's economic activity was mostly undertaken by a large group of Indian immigrants who operated many of the businesses and constituted the majority of the colony's merchants.
 Moreover, there was a long-standing divide between the Nilotics of the north and the Bantu of the south of the country.

 Upon independence three parties developed.
 The Democratic Party (DP), modelled on Germany's Christian Democrats, represented the Catholic population.
 The Uganda People's Congress (UPC) was supported mainly by groups from the north and western parts.
 The Kabaka Yekka (KY) (meaning "king only") was a Bugandan nationalist party.
 In the pre-independence period the Democratic Party, surprisingly, won the most seats, but not a majority.
 In the elections of 1962, in preparation for Independence, the UPC and KY united and excluded the DP.
 Milton Obote, the leader of the Uganda People's Congress, became the nation's first Prime Minister.